Your Right to Remain Silent – Criminal Defense Lawyers Explain the Fifth Amendment

 The Fifth Amendment was drafted to help protect American citizens’ privacy and places the burden to build a legal case against an individual on the accuser.
 But it doesn’t mean exactly what many think it does.
 For instance, it does not say explicitly that you, if arrested or charged with a crime, have the right to remain silent.
 Instead, it means simply that you cannot be compelled to be a witness against yourself or reveal any information that might implicate you in a crime.

 Criminal attorneys insist that you make full use of your right to remain silent, even if – especially if – you have absolutely nothing to hide.
 Innocent people often trip themselves up, believing that if they simply tell their story to law enforcement officials, everything will be cleared up and they’ll soon be on their way.
 But talking simply raises your risk for entrapment.
 One reason is that innocent people often overestimate or underestimate facts in their vigorous explanations.
 Any minor misstatement makes a testimony technically untrue and you can bet that an opposing attorney will use it to cast doubt on your story.

 Another reason to keep quiet is that cops, too, are only human.
 Any police officer can make an honest mistake when recounting your words.
 If it comes down to a he said-he said between you and a respected law enforcement official, no doubt the cop will win.

 Your best bet is to never talk with a police officer or any government agent without an attorney representing you.
-The Law Offices of Edwards & Mason Criminal Defense focuses solely on criminal defense law.
+The Law Offices of Edwards & Jones Criminal Defense focuses solely on criminal defense law.
 If you are facing criminal charges of any sort, contact us at 877-377-7801.